-During 2008, there were 12 cases of E. coli reported in Davis County, compared to 20 reported in 2008.
+During 2009, there were 20 cases of E. coli reported in Davis County, compared to 12 reported in 2008.
 Typically, the number of reports of E. coli peaks during the summer months.

 Cases of E.coli O157:H7 are taken seriously by the Communicable Disease program.
 Reports are acted upon quickly to ensure that there are no ongoing identified risks to the community.
-Of the 12 E. coli cases, none progressed to Hemolytic Uremic Syndrome (HUS).
+Of the 20 E. coli cases, two progressed to Hemolytic Uremic Syndrome (HUS).
 Reporting requirements changed in 2008 which now require agencies to report any specimen that is preliminary positive for shiga toxin - prior to typing.
 This was done in an effort to indentify other shiga toxin releasing E.coli organisms (not 0157:H7) that may also be a public health threat.
+In 2009, some of the E.coli cases were PFGE matched to multi-state and Utah-specific outbreaks.
+Additional questionnaires were completed and control measures were implemented to prevent any further cases.

-- Free stool testing offered to symptomatic individuals who are uninsured and do not have a medical provider - Continued implementation of new enteric disease investigation form that provides a more in-depth look into the various enteric disease cases - Exclusion of infected individuals from food handling, daycare/school settings and direct patient care - Implementation of new disease plans and electronic reporting system (NEDSS) - Continued efforts to link enteric diseases cases using the results of PFGE pattern testing.
+- Free stool testing offered to symptomatic individuals who are uninsured and do not have a medical provider - Exclusion of infected individuals from food handling, daycare/school settings and direct patient care - Ongoing implementation of disease plans and electronic reporting system (NEDSS) - Continued efforts to link enteric diseases cases using the results of PFGE pattern testing.